Learn to Build an Angular Slider, Fast!

 Git Repo

-This is a mirror of what the data looks like.
-Interfaces—were designed to describe object shapes and check for necessary keys.
+The interface is a mirror of what the data looks like.
+They were designed to describe object shapes and check for necessary keys.
 They’re virtual structures that exist solely in TypeScript at run time.
 Not thereafter simply because JavaScript doesn’t have such a feature.
-Fortunately for us, the object is rudimentary.
-More complex objects result in more complex interfaces.
-Though there are tools that convert data to interfaces, I prefer writing them myself.

 • unsubscribe is a private variable because no other class needs to know about it.
 We use it to end the subscription when the component life cycle is finished.
 This is denoted by the ngOnDestroy hook at the bottom.
+In ngOnInit we’re saying, subscribe to this data, or takeUntil unsubscribe is void.

 • result is our main array with the aforementioned interface reference.